James4Ever0/git_atomic_commit/README.md

 backup directory shall be ignored and specified in `.gitignore` file.

-to maximize compatbility, `rclone` is preferred. to enjoy `linux-timemachine`-like convenience, you need to improvise.
+to maximize compatbility, `rclone` is preferred. to enjoy `linux-timemachine` like convenience, you need to improvise.

+---

+in the future, we may make this into git hook to be fool-proof and easy-installable